keras-team/keras-io/templates/getting_started/faq.md

 ---

-### How can I ensure my training with Keras can withstand program interruptions?
+### How can I ensure my training run can recover from program interruptions?

-To ensure the ability to recover from an interrupted training run at any time (fault tolerance), you should use a `tf.keras.callbacks.experimental.BackupAndRestore` that regularly saves your training progress, including the epoch number and weights, to disk, and loads it the next time you call `Model.fit`.
+To ensure the ability to recover from an interrupted training run at any time (fault tolerance), you should use a `tf.keras.callbacks.experimental.BackupAndRestore` that regularly saves your training progress, including the epoch number and weights, to disk, and loads it the next time you call `Model.fit()`.

 ```python
 import tensorflow as tf